 - A fascinating perspective on intertextuality: the idea that written and spoken texts speak to one another, e.g. through genre or allusions.

 - Presents a series of ethnographic case studies to illustrate the topic.

 - Draws on a broad range of oral performances and literary records from across the world.

-- The author’s introduction sets a framework for the analysis of genre, perform and intertextuality.
+- The author’s introduction sets a framework for the analysis of genre, performance and intertextuality.